illutic/skill_finder/src/README.md

 4. Create a .env file in the project root directory:

 -   The name must be exact.

 -   This file will hold environment variables that might be different for each of us.

 -   This file will not (and should not) be pushed into GitHub.

 5. Put database URI in the .env file:

 ```
-    DB_URI=postgres://USERNAME:PASSWORD@localhost:5432/skillfinder
+    DB_URI=postgres://<username>:<password>@localhost:5432/skillfinder
 ```

-- Replace the USERNAME with the one your database uses.
+-   Replace the \<username> with the one your database uses.

-- It is probably a username visible at the beginning of the psql command prompt.

-- If you use Postgres for MacOS (Postgres.app), then you can skip the password.
+-   If you use Postgres for MacOS (Postgres.app), then you can skip setting the password.

-- If you use Postgres for Windows, then the default password should be "root".
+-   If you use Postgres for Windows, then the default password should be set to "root".

-- If you named your database other than "skillfinder", change the last bit of the connection URI as well.
+-   If you named your database different than "skillfinder", change the last bit of the connection URI as well.

 6. Put JWT secret in the .env file:

 ```
-    JWT_SECRET=ANYTHING
+    JWT_SECRET=<anything>
 ```

-- Replace ANTYHING with... anything...
+-   Replace \<anything> with any secret string.

 -   The secret will be used as a key for decrypting JSON web tokens.

 7. Test your local version of the project: